 Even Discord’s in-game overlay tends to create problems with Valorant.
 Disabling it from Discord settings can also fix the issue.

 Desktop computers are complex.
 There is no one-size-fits-all solution that would work for everyone since everyone has different hardware combinations in their PCs.

-A member from their technical support team will then contact the user for assistance in troubleshooting in the game.
+A member of their technical support team will then contact the user for assistance in troubleshooting the game.